andgordio/mockupless/docs/Courses/IntroToProgramming/Data/variables.md

 pocketMoney: 3.5,
 degreesOutside: -15
 ```
-- Can be positive, negative or zero
+- Can be positive, negative or zero.
-- Can be an integer or non-integer (float)
+- Can be an integer or decimal.
-- Do not include any symbols like % and $ in value even if a percent or currency
+- Do not include any symbols like % and $ in value even if a percent or currency.

 ### Strings